pyca/cryptography/docs/x509/reference.rst

             expiration time for the certificate.
 The certificate may not be trusted clients if it is used after this time.

-    .. method:: add_extension(extension, critical)
+    .. method:: add_extension(extval, critical)

         Adds an X.509 extension to the certificate.

-        :param extension: An extension conforming to the :class:`~cryptography.x509.ExtensionType` interface.
+        :param extval: An extension conforming to the :class:`~cryptography.x509.ExtensionType` interface.

         :param critical: Set to ``True`` if the extension must be understood and